Skip to main content

 No

-The situation changed dramatically on April 14, 2010, when eruptions began in the volcano's ice-covered central summit caldera.
-As the eruption broke through the ice, meltwater flooded back into the crater where it met the bubbling magma.
-This rapid cooling caused the magma to shatter into extremely fine, jagged ash particles.
-Within hours, massive plumes of volcanic ash rose 8 to 9 kilometers into the atmosphere, carried eastward by the jet stream toward the Faroe Islands, Norway, and eventually across much of northern and western Europe.
+The situation changed on 14 April 2010, when eruptions broke through the glacier's ice-covered central caldera.
+As magma met the overlying ice and meltwater, rapid cooling shattered the molten rock into extremely fine, jagged ash particles.
+Within hours, a plume 8 to 9 kilometres high was being carried east by the jet stream toward the Faroe Islands, Norway, and across northern and western Europe.

-Historical records document eruptions of Eyjafjallajökull in approximately 920, 1612 or 1613, and 1821 to 1823, with each major eruption followed by activity at Katla within months or years.
-The 1821-1823 eruption proved particularly destructive, lasting over a year with intermittent explosive and effusive activity.
-The ash from this eruption contained high levels of fluoride, which in sufficient doses can damage the bone structure of livestock and humans.
-Farmers in the Eyjafjörður area attributed the deaths of cattle and sheep to fluoride poisoning from the volcanic emissions.
+Historical records show eruptions at Eyjafjallajökull in approximately 920 AD, 1612 or 1613, and 1821 to 1823.
+The 1821 to 1823 eruption was particularly destructive, lasting over a year.
+The ash from that event contained high levels of fluoride, which in sufficient concentrations damages the bone structure of livestock.
+Farmers in the area at the time attributed the deaths of cattle and sheep to fluoride poisoning from the volcanic emissions.

-The Fimmvörðuháls Pass, where the 2010 eruption began, has become a popular hiking destination.
-The pass connects the lush valleys around Skógar with the highland wilderness of Þórsmörk, offering hikers a chance to see the new craters and lava flows created during the eruption.
-The landscape here remains raw and fresh, with minimal vegetation establishing itself on the dark volcanic rock.
+The Fimmvörðuháls pass, where the 2010 eruption began, is a popular hiking route.
+It connects the valleys around Skógar with the highland wilderness of Þórsmörk, and passes the new craters and lava flows created during the eruption.
+The landscape here is still largely bare volcanic rock with minimal vegetation.

 Other attractions near Eyjafjallajökull Glacier